IrisBox/gewit-hring/_posts/2025-03-20-RegenesisTriptych.md

 The *Regenesis Triptych* is a response to a collaborative project called [Awakening by TDCTunes](https://www.tdctunes.com/awakening).

 > *"An android awakens in the wreckage of a crashed spacecraft on a desolate, alien planet.
 Severely damaged and with only a fraction of its former capabilities, it struggles to regain functionality.
 Initially disoriented it sets out, driven by an innate curiosity and the desire to understand its environment—and itself."*

-> Awakening - A multidisciplinary art project exploring a stranded android's struggle to regain functionality and self-awareness.
+Awakening - A multidisciplinary art project exploring a stranded android's struggle to regain functionality and self-awareness.

 <iframe src="https://fitzmuseum.cam.ac.uk/uv.html#?manifest={{ page.manifestOne }}&c=0&m=0&cv=0&config=&locales=en-GB:English (GB),cy-GB:Cymraeg,fr-FR:Français (FR),pl-PL:Polski,sv-SE:Svenska&r=0" width="90%" height="500" allowfullscreen frameborder="0"></iframe>

+### About the *Regenesis Triptych*
 We find ourselves at an exciting confluence of human experience and technology.
 As places which care for our past and our future, Libraries and Archives are at its coalface.

 Through exploring the positionality of the android, which bridges humanity and machine, my response blends analogue and digital methods to contemplate and visualise some of our most human processes – curiosity, knowledge, and understanding.